Lex-Col/Volition-Protocol/README.md

 ---

 ## 1. Abstract
 The Volition Protocol introduces a novel **Multi-Agent Context-Sharded Consensus (MACSC)** framework.
 Originally conceived during the solo development of GAP, it leverages a "Synthetic Intelligence Think-Tank" to bypass traditional peer-review networks.
-The protocol is an **Architect-Governed Recursive Forge** where a human architect utilizes parallel AI audits to hammer raw concepts into hardened, deployment-ready logic through a discretionary feedback loop.
+The protocol is an **Architect-Governed Recursive Forge** where a human architect utilizes parallel AI audits to hammer raw concepts into hardened, deployment-ready logic through a discretionary, collaborative feedback loop.

 ## 2. The 4-Phase Workflow